-Fig. \ref{fig-EfEi-k1} shows the ratio ${\cal E}_f/{\cal E}_i$ as function of ratio $\kappa/\omega_{i}$ for positive values of the final frequency $\omega_f$.
+Figure \ref{fig-EfEi-k1} shows the ratio ${\cal E}_f/{\cal E}_i$ as function of ratio $\kappa/\omega_{i}$ for positive values of the final frequency $\omega_f$.
 The dependence is rather weak, except for the case of small values of $\omega_f$, when the final energy turns out to be much higher than the initial one in the almost sudden-jump regime with $\kappa/\omega_{i} \gg 1$, especially in the high-temperature case.
-For negative values of $\omega_f$, the ratio ${\cal E}_f/{\cal E}_i$ is shown in Fig. \ref{fig-EfEi-k1-10} for the high-temperature case ($\rho=1$, $s_0\Upsilon=10$).
+For negative values of $\omega_f$, the ratio ${\cal E}_f/{\cal E}_i$ is shown in Figure \ref{fig-EfEi-k1-10} for the high-temperature case ($\rho=1$, $s_0\Upsilon=10$).
 Plots in the low-temperature case look similar, only the vertical scale is diminished.

-According to Fig. \ref{fig-EfEi-k1}, the sudden jump approximation seems to be quite reasonable already for $\kappa> 5\omega_{i}$.
+According to Figure \ref{fig-EfEi-k1}, the sudden jump approximation seems to be quite reasonable already for $\kappa> 5\omega_{i}$.
 In principle, one can expect this approximation to be valid under the condition $\kappa \gg \omega_{i}$.
 Indeed, if $\kappa \gg \omega_{i,f}$, then coefficients $\mu$ and $\gamma$ are very small.
-Putting $\gamma=\mu=0$ in the arguments of hypergeometric functions in Eq. (\ref{lambda}), one obtains $\lambda = (\omega_i -\omega_f)/\omega_i$.
-Then, it is easy to verify that formulas (\ref{u+-D+-}) coincide with the instantaneous jump expressions (\ref{upmjump}) for the coefficients $u_{\pm}$.
-More precise estimations of the accuracy of this approximation are given in \ref{sec-ap-jump}.
+Putting $\gamma=\mu=0$ in the arguments of hypergeometric functions in Equation (\ref{lambda}), one obtains $\lambda = (\omega_i -\omega_f)/\omega_i$.
+Then, it is easy to verify that formulas (\ref{u+-D+-a}) and (\ref{u+-D+-}) coincide with the instantaneous jump expressions (\ref{upmjump}) for the coefficients $u_{\pm}$.
+More precise estimations of the accuracy of this approximation are given in Appendix \ref{sec-ap-jump}.